axyn45/comp9727-25t2/project/report/project-report.md

 ##### 2.3.2.4 Neural Network Architecture and Training

 We selected the `all-mpnet-base-v2` model, a high-performance sentence-transformer variant.
 The model was pre-trained on a massive dataset of over 1 billion text pairs from a diverse range of sources, including a large portion of Reddit comments[^3].
 It was then fine-tuned using a contrastive learning objective, where the model learns to pull semantically similar sentences closer together in the vector space while pushing dissimilar ones apart.
-The model outputs a dense vector of 768 dimensions for each input text.
+After processing, the model provides us with a 768-dimension vector for each post, which serves as its semantic fingerprint.

 **Hybrid Approach**